vaughnw128/sexybabeycord/README.md

 permissions, and we don't particularly care for rules.
 I love making bots for our server, and my friends seem to as well.

-Special thanks to @cowzix for creating the `asher` cog.
+Special thanks to [@CowZix](https://github.com/CowZix) for creating the `asher` cog.
 He is a truly elite contributor.

 ## Simple Setup